mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 | --- | --- |
 | **VPC** (required) | The ID of an existing Virtual Private Cloud to deploy this stack in |
 | **Subnet** (required) | The ID of an existing subnet for the license server |
-| **CIDR IP address range for the VPC** (required) | Specify the IP address range for the VPC to allow other MathWorks products deployed in this VPC to access this Network License Manager.
+| **CIDR IP address range for the VPC** (required) | Specify the IP address range for the VPC to allow other MathWorks products deployed in this VPC to access this network license manager.
 This must be a valid IP CIDR range of the form x.x.x.x/x.

 ## Learn About Network License Manager for MATLAB Architecture